THE-VIP-BOY-OP/VIP-HEROKU-BOT/README.md

 from pyrogram.types import Message from Vivek.functions.help import ModuleHelp  # For module help

-# 'filters.sudo' is used for commands that can only be executed by the bot owner or self
+# 'filters.sudo' is used for commands that can only be executed by the owner or self
 @app.on_message(filters.sudo & filters.command("example_command"))
 async def start_command(client, message: Message):
     await message.reply_text("This is an example module.")